michalgrzegorczyk-dev/angular-component-communication/public/blog-post/README.md

   - `viewChild()` and `viewChildren()`
   - `withComponentInputBinding()`
 - Approaches not considered as component communication
-  - Component projection
+  - Component projection, `<ng-content>`, `*ngTemplateOutlet`, etc.
   - Using `@ContentChild` and `@ContentChildren`
-  - `*ngTemplateOutlet`
   - Passing data via router resolvers
   - Using `@HostListener` and `@HostBinding`
   - WebAPI, like `localStorage`, `broadcastChannel`, etc.

-Some of these approaches are better than others in specific cases.
-But for sure it's good to know all of them.
+It's worth to remember that some of these approaches are better than others in specific cases, but for sure it's good to know all of them.
 This way, you can pick the best one for your case. <u>The key here is a critical thinking and understanding context of the problem.</u>

 Every approach will be explained in detail, with
 [code examples](https://github.com/michalgrzegorczyk-dev/angular-component-communication)
 that you can run and test by yourself.
+FYI, code examples in the blog post will be simplified, so I really recommend you to check the full examples in the repository.

 Ready to learn?
 Let's start! 💪